 Teaching assistantships provide graduate students with a combination of employment and professional training in the teaching of political science.
 Teaching assistants are assigned to large undergraduate courses, usually in their major fields of interest, and are provided with office space.
 Duties include attending lecture, teaching quiz sections (subgroups of the large lecture), and grading papers and assignments.
 Political Science teaching assistants are also employed by the Department of English's Interdisciplinary Writing Program.
 These TAs teach writing skills to Political Science undergraduates.
 The time commitment is 20 hours per week.

-In addition, the College of Arts and Sciences and the department provide funding to hire advanced Political Science TAs for positions as Lead TA, Director of the Writing Center and undergraduate advisers.
-The writing center and department advisers work 20 hours per week in the Political Science Advising Office and assist undergraduates with admission to the major, internships, graduation planning, and career options.
+In addition, the College of Arts and Sciences and the department provide funding to hire advanced Political Science TAs for positions as Lead TA, Director of the Writing Center and Computor Lab Assistant.
+The writing center Director works 20 hours per week in the Political Science Advising Office.

 Continuing students who are on campus during the summer are typically engaged in a variety of activities that provide financial support: on fellowship; as Research Assistants with faculty and research centers; in department hourly positions such as in the advising office; or in language study on FLAS or other foreign language fellowships.
 More advanced students are often abroad on language and dissertation grants and are studying or conducting fieldwork.
 Many of our graduate students who have reached Candidacy teach independently in the Political Science department summer programs.